Published: February 20, 2021 | Last Updated: November 7, 2025

 What about for Netflix or other streaming services?

-If you are a writer for a Netflix show, or on a series for a similar streaming service, there are a few more variables to consider, but the WGA qualifies this as writing for a SVOD (streaming video on demand) service.
+If you are a writer for a Netflix show or on a series for a similar streaming service, there are a few more variables to consider.
+Still, the WGA qualifies this as writing for a SVOD (streaming video on demand) service.

 The WGA has pay minimums that scale with the size of the streaming service.
-Check out the SVOD section in the WGA Schedule of Minimums for all the different variations.
+For all the different variations, check out the SVOD section in the WGA Schedule of Minimums.

 When is a TV screenwriter paid?